 - consultations by phone, fax, email or regular mail;

-- certain highly specialized examinations when provided at other than a facility, such as ultrasound (except as part of assisted procreation activities), computer axial tomography (CAT or CT scans) and magnetic resonance imaging (MRIs).
+- certain highly specialized examinations when provided at other than a facility, such as ultrasound, computer axial tomography (CAT or CT scans) and magnetic resonance imaging (MRIs).

 If you see a doctor and undergo examinations for the sole purpose of obtaining a certificate attesting to your state of health, you are required to pay.
 These services are not covered because they are not related to preventing or curing an illness.
 They include medical visits and examinations for the purpose of: